Helping-Hand-LLC/staft/README.md

   - Updates a previously registered organization
   - _Dependencies:_
     - Must be a logged in user with a valid JWT token
+    - uid is required and must be unique and at least 4 characters
+    - isPrivate must be a boolean (true or false)
   - _Example Request:_

     ```http